bitcoinj/bitcoinj.github.io/working-with-the-wallet.md

 The seed and keys that were (pre) calculated are saved to disk in order to avoid slow rederivation loops when the wallet is loaded.

+The "wallet words" are intended to be easier to work with and write down than a raw private key: users can easily work with them using a pen and paper with less chance of accidentally writing things down wrong.
+So you're encouraged to expose the words to users as a backup mechanism (make sure they write down the date too, to speed up restore).

 You can work with seeds like this:

 {% highlight java %}